Integration of Pulp and Paper Fiber Microscopy into a Course on Forensic Paper Examination

 Source: US National Institute of Justice (video statements)

-This webinar was presented by the NIJ Forensic Technology Center of Excellence in 2017.
+This is one of more than 50 recorded sessions from the symposium, which was presented by the NIJ Forensic Technology Center of Excellence January 22-25, 2018.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)